steveparker1/Coinflip-for-Bash/README.md

 For Coinflip 1.0 please select coinflip1x0.bash from the coinflip 1.0 release the other options link to coinflip 1.5 sorry for the inconvience as I get to learn Github.

 LK27 8/22/18

+Desktop Notifactions depend on the libnotify package

+LK27 8/23/18